xopto/pyxopto/docs/html/_sources/source/mcml/examples/sampling_volume.rst.txt

 Sampling volume simulations
 ===========================

-This example (available in `examples/mcml/sampling_volume`) covers all the neccessary steps for simulating sampling volume utilizing multimode optical fibers as sources and detectors.
+This example (available in `examples/mcml/sampling_volume`) covers all the necessary steps for simulating sampling volume utilizing multimode optical fibers as sources and detectors.
 Sampling volume gives us an understanding of which part of the turbid medium under investigation is primarily responsible for the given detected signal (Meglinsky, I. V., and S. J. Matcher, Med.
 Biol.
 Eng.
 Comput., 39(1), 44-50 (2001).).
 This example uses a similar approach as in :ref:`example-photon-packet-tracing`, which should be read first before proceeding with this example.

 Importing the required modules and submodules
 ---------------------------------------------

-Like in the example :ref:`example-photon-packet-tracing`, we import the neccessary modules.
+Like in the example :ref:`example-photon-packet-tracing`, we import the necessary modules.
 In addition, we import the submodule :py:mod:`xopto.mcml.mcutil.axis`, which comprises helper classes for accumulator axis definitions.

 .. code-block:: python